UK tries to shore up energy supply with US deal - NewsBreak

 The UK just had a major market scare.
 Now it wants to relax financial rules

-CNN — Just two months after UK markets suffered their worst meltdown since the global financial crisis, the British government is promising a major relaxation of financial regulation in a bid to shore up the country's banking and insurance industries against growing competition from cities such as Amsterdam and Paris.
+Just two months after UK markets suffered their worst meltdown since the global financial crisis, the British government is promising a major relaxation of financial regulation in a bid to shore up the country's banking and insurance industries against growing competition from cities such as Amsterdam and Paris.
+The UK...

+U.S. to deploy 30 GW, 111 GWh of grid-scale energy storage in three years

+Grid-scale energy storage capacity is expected to surpass 30 GW, 111 GWh of installed capacity by the end of 2025, according to a report by the Energy Information Administration.
+Battery storage capacity in the U.S. was negligible prior to 2020, at which point storage capacity began to ramp up.
+As...

 Oil tankers are getting stuck in the Black Sea.
 That could become a problem

-CNN — A bottleneck is building across an important trading route for oil, which if left unresolved could knock global supply and boost prices at a fragile moment for energy markets.
-As of Thursday, sixteen oil tankers traveling south from the Black Sea were waiting to cross the Bosphorus...
+A bottleneck is building across an important trading route for oil, which if left unresolved could knock global supply and boost prices at a fragile moment for energy markets.
+As of Thursday, 16 oil tankers traveling south from the Black Sea were waiting to cross the Bosphorus strait into the Sea of Marmara, an increase of five from Tuesday, according to a report from Istanbul-based Tribeca Shipping Agency.
+A further nine tankers were waiting to cross southbound from the Sea of Marmara through the Dardanelles strait into the Mediterranean.

+Bill aims to stop care homes in UK preventing visits due to Covid

+People would be given a legal right to visit their relatives in care homes and stop providers threatening those who complain with eviction under new legislation proposed last week.
+The private members bill, introduced in the House of Lords by Lord Hunt of Kings Heath in an effort to spur...

 Comments / 0